Starting a Franchise in Singapore: What Franchisors Should Look Out For

 However, this method would be ineffective in the event that the franchisee goes bankrupt.

-Ensure compliance with relevant local regulatory law
+Ensure compliance with relevant local regulatory laws

 For example, generally, you should ensure that your franchise agreement does not promote anti-competitive practices or the offending provisions may be rendered void by the Competition Act.

-Also, generally, clauses which are in restraint of trade, such as clauses which prohibit the franchisee from carrying on a competitive business, should be reasonable in scope and duration, or they may be rendered void.
+Also, generally, clauses which are in restraint of trade, such as clauses which prohibit the franchisee from carrying on a competing business, should be reasonable in scope and duration, or they may be rendered void.